SkyPicker/Skywall/README.md

 #### Client label

-To better identify your clients you may configure labels fot them.
+To better identify your clients you may configure labels for them.
 Labels may be set in GUI or using the following commandline setting.

 ```